 Male, female and disabled toilets are available

 Interested in driving test pass rates?
-The national average pass rate in the UK currently stands at 47%.
+The national average pass rate in the UK currently stands at 45.9%.
 Want to find out how learners in your area performed?
 Check out our guide to driving test pass rates by area.
 If that’s still not specific enough for you, take a look below to see how learners at West Didsbury in the past five years have done...

 Arguably, West Didsbury’s pass rate isn’t too poor—it’s not too much lower than the national average.
 Additionally, it’s all ultimately down to your personal ability.
 If you listen to your instructor and work on your weakest areas, it should pay off in the long run.

-If you’d like to retake your test, PassMeFast can book you in as soon as two weeks later—after the 10 working day limit.
+If you’ve failed your practical test, don’t worry—it’s more common than you’d think.
+Instead of dwelling on it, you should take the feedback your examiner gave you to improve your driving skills before retaking your test.
+If you'd like to retake your test, PassMeFast can speed up the entire process by fast-tracking your test.
 In addition, we can offer further tuition to make sure you’re completely confident and test-ready the second time around.
 If you’re interested, you can give us a call on 0333 123 4949 or contact us via our website to get booked in today.